Brunch Query: What Does It Really Mean To 'Go Dutch'?

 Have a word or phrase you want to know more about?
 Send us an email at CodeSwitch@npr.org with the subject line "Word Watch."

-Tiara Jenkins is a Production Assistant at CSPAN.
+Tiara Jenkins is a production assistant at C-SPAN.
 Prior to that, she worked as an intern on NPR's Code Switch team.
 You can follow her work at @mycupofti.